Back

 • Cannot → Can’t

-5. Example: Thomas Keith Online Independent School At Thomas Keith Online Independent School, students use contractions in their everyday communication.
-For example, students might write, “I’m excited for the lesson,” instead of “I am excited for the lesson,” reflecting a more casual tone.
+At Thomas Keith Online Independent School, students learn how to use contractions in their everyday communication.
+For instance, they might write, “I’m excited for the lesson,” instead of “I am excited for the lesson,” reflecting a more casual tone.
+This helps them understand the difference between formal and informal language.
+The ability to use contractions in KS2 is an essential skill that adds fluidity to their spoken and written language.

 FAQs